Barnstaple divorce solicitors, Slee Blackwell, look at the concealment of assets in a divorce

-At Slee Blackwell, our specialist Family Law team will help you get full disclosure before you decide whether to agree an order.
+At Slee Blackwell, our specialist Barnstaple divorce solicitors are experienced in dealing with cases where a spouse has deliberately concealed assets.
+We will help you get full disclosure before you decide whether to agree an order.
 We will provide you with realistic, pragmatic advice so that you don’t run up unnecessary and unjustified legal fees.
 If there is evidence of hidden assets or income however we won’t stop until we get to the bottom of it to make sure that your financial settlement is fair to you and based on the true financial picture.

 Call Barnstaple divorce solicitors Slee Blackwell on 0333 888 0404 for expert guidance and a FREE initial assessment of your case.